 Automobile Collision Attorneys

 If you or a loved one have suffered an injury due to the negligence of another driver, you deserve to have an experienced personal injury attorney in your corner.

 Maginnis Howard’s lead personal injury attorney, T. Shawn Howard, is experienced in handling complex automobile collision cases, including those involving a negligent driver.

-All personal injury matters will be handled on a contingency basis.
-You can contact our firm at (919).526.0450.
-You can also send email inquiries to firstname.lastname@example.org.
+We handle personal injury claims on a contingency basis.
+Additionally, you can contact our firm at (919).526.0450, by email at email@example.com or through our contact page.